Video by: Daniel Padilla

 Legislative briefing: UCLA experts address policies on homelessness in California

 More individuals experience homelessness in California than in any other state in the nation.
 The per capita rate of homelessness in California is more than three times that of the rest of the country.
 More than half of all the unsheltered homeless people in America live in California, up from 40% five years ago.
 Decades of studies and experience have revealed multiple causes and public costs of homelessness.
 The costs for addressing homelessness continue to escalate, spurring greater urgency to improve conditions.
 The various impacts of COVID-19 on California’s economy may be creating hesitancy on behalf of some policy makers to raise additional taxes from business organizations currently reeling under pandemic-induced economic strain.
 There is continued need to balance the pressing need of resources to alleviate homelessness alongside California’s economic and workforce recovery.
 Join UCLA experts as they offer insights to help contribute to the dialogue on homelessness policy.
-There will be opportunity for Q&A and discussion as well.

 Legislative briefing: UCLA experts discuss zero-emission vehicles in California